oscdoctest/Qi-Docs/docs/Qi_Types.rst

 8. Cannot consist of only periods.

-QiTypeCode
+SdsTypeCode
 ----------

-The QiTypeCode is a numeric identifier used by Qi to identify QiTypes.
-A QiTypeCode exists for every supported type.
+The SdsTypeCode is a numeric identifier used by Sds to identify SdsTypes.
+A SdsTypeCode exists for every supported type.

-Atomic types, such as strings, floats and arrays, are defined entirely by the QiTypeCode.
-Atomic types do not need QiType Properties defined.
+Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode.
+Atomic types do not need SdsType Properties defined.

-Types requiring additional definition, such as enums and objects, are identified using a generic QiTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, and are defined using Properties.
+Types requiring additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, and are defined using Properties.

 Supported Types
 ----------------

-The following types are supported and defined by the QiTypeCode:
+The following types are supported and defined by the SdsTypeCode:

 =======================  =====
-Type                     QiTypeCode
+Type                     SdsTypeCode
 -----------------------  -----
 Array                    400
 Boolean                  3